jointerinc/jointerinc.github.io/index.md

 #### Whitepaper Version 8.1

+- $400B+ market cap worth of team experience

 - A winner of $1 Million prize for 1st place in a worldwide competition between 4,000 startups and 196 countries

-- The Disruptive Startup Award at Stanford University in 2019 by a panel of Google, SoftBank, Bain Capital, Andreessen
+- The Disruptive Startup Award at Stanford University in 2019 by a panel of Google, SoftBank, Bain Capital, Andreessen  NEA, and other top VC Funds

-- Winner of the Disruptor Daily "Blockchain in Real Estate"
+- Winner of 1st Place in the Disruptor Daily "Blockchain in Real Estate" Award

-- The Carnegie Mellon University U.S.-China Innovation and Entrepreneurship Association
+- The most Promising Venture from the Carnegie Mellon University US-China Innovation and Entrepreneurship Association